 The English professor George Saintsbury (1845-1933) was the most influential English literary historian and critic of the early 20th century.
-From 1895 to 1915 he held the chair of rhetoric and English literature at the University of Edinburgh and then settled as a journalist in London.
+From 1895 to 1915 he held the chair for rhetoric and English literature at the University of Edinburgh and then settled as a journalist in London.
 He wrote a total of 35 biographies and was praised for his lively style.
-Saintsbury was a big connoisseur and loved to dine and drink well with friends. following Quote comes from him: A good wine pleases my senses, brings my mood to cheer and improves my moral and intellectual powers .
+Saintsbury was a great connoisseur and loved to eat and drink well with friends. following Quote comes from him: A good wine delights my senses, cheers my mood and improves my moral and intellectual powers .